 Location: Karol Bagh, New Delhi

 2. Sunday Market In Delhi: Janpath and Tibetan Market

 The Janpath and Tibetan market is not only famous for its affordable goods but also for its exuberance.
-Located just off Connaught Place, this Sunday market has a lot to offer with products ranging from handicrafts, decor items, antiques, souvenirs, hippy clothing, shoes, paintings, brassware, and Indian artifacts to leather work and imitation jewelry.
+Located just off Connaught Place, this Sunday market has a lot to offer with products ranging from handicrafts, decor items, antiques, souvenirs, hippy clothing, shoes, paintings, brassware, and Indian artefacts to leather work and imitation jewellery.

 Location: Janpath, Connaught Place, New Delhi

 3. Sunday Market In Delhi: Dilli Haat

 Established in South Delhi in the year 1994, this one is the biggest market in the city.
 The open-air food and handicraft bazaar gives the feel of a traditional village market.
 Besides the handicraft stalls that are rotated every 15 days, Dilli Haat also charms visitors with Indian cuisine and cultural performances as well.

 You can shop here for ethnic wear like salwar-kameez, skirts, sarees, dupattas, shawls and stoles.
 Other popular items available at Dilli Haat are bags, cushion covers, embroidered and woven fabrics, wood carvings, shoes, carpets and rugs, leather items, jewellery, and paintings.

 Besides the original Dilli Haat opposite INA Metro Station in south Delhi, two newer Dilli Haats have also been established by the government.
 The first one is located near Netaji Subhash Place Metro Station at Pitampura, while the other one is on Lal Sain Mandir Marg at Janakpuri near Tilak Nagar Metro Station.
 But these two haats are not as diversified in their products as the original one.
 So take a call before heading out to one of these Dilli Haats.